 Turkey Cove in Lee County, Virginia — The American South (Mid-Atlantic)

-Topics and series.
-This historical marker is listed in this topic list: War, US Civil.
-In addition, it is included in the Virginia Civil War Trails series list.
-A significant historical month for this entry is September 1861.
+Topics.
+This historical marker is listed in this topic list: Churches & Religion.
+A significant historical year for this entry is 1851.